 Due to patient care issues, visitors should check with the nurse before bringing gifts or food items to the patient.

-A chapel is located on the first floor near the main lobby.
+A chapel is located on the first floor of Ozarks Healthcare's Medical Office Building.
 Visitors of all faiths are welcome to visit the chapel for worship services, prayer, and quiet reflection.

-There are specially designated lounge areas for visitors on the main floor and some inpatient units.
-Specific areas are designated for families of patients in the Intensive Care Unit, the Emergency Department, and Surgical Services.
+There are specially designated lounge areas for visitors on some floors of inpatient units.
+Specific areas are designated for families of patients in the Intensive Care Unit (ICU), the Emergency Department, and Surgical Services.
 During certain hours, a volunteer is on duty in the Surgery Waiting Room to keep family members informed about the progress of surgery.

 As leaders in health care, Ozarks Healthcare is committed to the promotion of health and wellness within the communities it serves.
 The use of tobacco products and smoking material is prohibited in all buildings and on grounds owned, leased, or occupied by Ozarks Healthcare.